On the Parameterized Complexity of Learning First-Order Logic: Fixed-parameter Tractable Learning

-Here, a simple brute-force test of all \(|V(G)|^{\ell}\) possible parameter configurations can be done within the given time bound.
-Note that we do not need to search \(L(\ell, k, q)\) parameters as we assume the existence of a solution with only \(\ell\) parameters which we detect by the exhaustive search.
+For the proof of \cref{lem:constant-l}, we use that a simple brute-force test of all \(|V(G)|^{\ell^*}\) possible parameter configurations can be done within the given time bound.
 A formal proof is given in the appendix.

+Recall that we call a learning problem \emph{realisable} if there is a target function, and this target function is contained in the hypothesis class.
+In the realisable version of the ERM problem, we assume that the training error $\epsilon^*$ of the best possible hypothesis is~$0$.
+Note that formally, the restriction of \FOERM{} to the realisable case is a \emph{promise problem} where an algorithm is only required to give a correct answer if the input satisfies a certain assumption, the ``promise'', in our case $\epsilon^*=0$.
+On inputs that do not fulfil the promise, the algorithm can do anything.
+The following proposition considers the realisable version of \FOERM{} restricted to the 1-dimensional case $k=1$.